farhaven/mailfilter/readme.md

 ## Things it does well (in my opinion)
 Training is reasonably fast.
-Training my personal archive of OpenBSD's Misc mailing list (roughly 70k messages) as ham takes about 30 seconds.
+Training my personal archive of OpenBSD's Misc mailing list (roughly 70k messages) as ham takes about 10 minutes, almost all of which is used for persisting the updated classifier state to disk.

-The code is quite small, and it fits quite nicely in a classical pipeline of delivery agents and mail filters
+The code is quite small, and it fits quite nicely in a classical pipeline of delivery agents and mail filters.

 ## Things is doesn't do well (in my opinion)
 This filter is very very simple and was hacked together as a "I need to